BestTimesToVisit.com Logo

 transport

-For intercity travel, consider the 'primera clase' (first class) buses like ADO.
-They're incredibly comfortable, safe, and often more convenient than flying for distances under 6-8 hours, with amenities like onboard restrooms and reclining seats.
-Book tickets online in advance, especially for popular routes or holiday weekends.
+For intercity travel, consider the 'autobuses de primera clase' (first-class buses) like ADO.
+They're comfortable, safe, and often more convenient than flying for shorter distances, with onboard restrooms and entertainment.
+Book tickets in advance, especially for popular routes or holiday weekends.

 food